giongto35/cloud-game/README.md

 ## Follow up

 This project demos the simplest cloud game with NES.
 Integrating with other emulator like GBA, NDS will also be possible.
-I will welcome for the contribution.
+I'm welcome for the contribution.

 ## Credits